Station X (British TV series): The keys to the Reich

-The first episode revealed that Station X was the cover name for the World War II radio interception station co-located with the Government Code & Cypher School at Bletchley Park.
+The first episode revealed that Station X was the cover name for the World War II radio interception station co-located with the Government Code and Cypher School at Bletchley Park.
 In 1938 the British Secret Service bought Bletchley Park, installing wireless receiver (call-sign: "Station X") to pick up German messages.
 A small group of aristocratic codebreakers visited the Country house with their staff and butlers under the guise of "Captain Ridley's shooting party" to establish its suitability.

 With war Military Intelligence began to recruit various skillsets.
 Geoffrey Tandy, a marine biologist expert in Cryptogams, was selected when someone confused these with cryptograms.
 The youthfulness of many staff was noted by biographer Andrew Hodges, who noted that young people had the keys to the Reich.

-The goose, that laid the golden eggs
+The goose that laid the golden eggs

 The programme includes analysis of discusses The Herivel Tip, an imaginative cracking method which relied on the laziness of the Enigma operators when setting up their machines in the morning.